ratanvarghese/blom.sh/public/j-cardboard-1/content.md

 On the night of the new moon, the museum rotunda was too dark for any person to navigate.
 The stars were visible through the skylights, but the walls and objects in the building seemed nothing more than shadows among shadows.

-Yet the iris-less eyes of the statue were could pierce the darkness like an owl, and the waves of cardboard in the cutout were as keen as the ears of a bat.
+Yet the iris-less eyes of the statue could pierce the darkness like an owl, and the waves of cardboard in the cutout were as keen as the ears of a bat.
 So the two imitations of Caesar conversed again, as they did every night.

 "If you can see my speech bubble right now," said the cutout, "you must have seen all sorts of incredible things during your existence."